Distributed Computing in the Asynchronous LOCAL model: Introduction

 In the \async\/ model, solving an LCL task $(L,\cF)$ of radius~$r$ in a graph $G=(V,E)$ asks every correct process $v\in V$ to output a label in $L$ such that every ball $B_G(v,r)$ in which nodes corresponding to correct processes are labeled by their outputs, and nodes corresponding to processes that crashed are unlabeled, can be extended to a ball in $\cF$, by assigning labels in $L$ to the unlabeled nodes.

-We prove the following general result, which shows that asynchronous crash-prone processes are essentially as efficient as reliable synchronous processes.
+We prove the following general result, which shows that, in the context of local computing, asynchronous crash-prone processes are essentially as efficient as reliable synchronous processes.
 A particular case of the statement below is when processes are initially aware of the size $n$ of the network, and that the identifiers are in $[0,n-1]$.

-\begin{theorem} Let $(L,\cF)$ be an LCL task.
-Assume that, in the \local\/ model, $(L,\cF)$ can be solved in $t(N)$ rounds in $n$-node graphs whenever the processes are initially aware of an upper bound $N$ for~$n$, and that the identifiers are in the range $[0,N)$.
-Then, in the \async\/ model, $(L,\cF)$ can be solved in at most $3\, t(N^2)$ rounds in $n$-node graphs, whenever the processes are initially aware of an upper bound $N$ for $n$, and that the identifiers are in the range $[0,N)$. \end{theorem}
+\begin{lemma} Let $(L,\cF)$ be an LCL task.
+Assume that, in the \local\/ model, $(L,\cF)$ can be solved by a deterministic algorithm in $t(N)$ rounds in $n$-node graphs whenever the processes are initially aware of an upper bound $N$ for~$n$, and that the identifiers are in the range $[0,N)$.
+Then, in the \async\/ model, $(L,\cF)$ can be solved by a deterministic algorithm in at most $3\, t(N^2)$ rounds in $n$-node graphs, whenever the processes are initially aware of the upper bound $N$ for $n$, and that the identifiers are in the range $[0,N)$. \end{lemma}

-In particular, every LCL task that can be solved in a polylogarithmic number of rounds in the \local\/ model, whenever the processes are initially aware of an upper bound $N=O(poly(n))$ on the number of nodes and the range of IDs, can also be solved in a polylogarithmic number of rounds in the \async\/ model.
+In particular, every LCL task that can be solved in a polylogarithmic number of rounds in the \local\/ model, whenever the processes are initially aware of an upper bound $N=O(poly(n))$ on the number of nodes, and on the range of IDs, can also be solved in a polylogarithmic number of rounds in the \async\/ model.
 This applies to, e.g., maximal matching in arbitrary graphs~\cite{F17}, and $(\Delta+1)$-coloring graphs with constant max-degree~$\Delta$~\cite{FHK16}.
 In fact, this also holds for super-polylogarithmic round-complexities, such as the $2^{O(\sqrt{\log n})}$ upper bound for $(\Delta+1)$-coloring $n$-node graphs with arbitrary max-degree~$\Delta$~\cite{PS92}.